Samsung/tizen-docs/docs/application/dotnet/guides/pims/contacts.md

     -   To set the contact's name:

-        1. Create a name record with the `Uri` property of the [Tizen.Pims.Contacts.ContactsViews.Name](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Name.html) class:
+        1. Create a name record with the `Uri` property of the [Tizen.Pims.Contacts.ContactsViews.Name](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Name.html) class:

-            ```
+            ```csharp
             ContactsRecord name = new ContactsRecord(Name.Uri);
             ```

         2. Set the contact's first name with the `First` property:

-            ```
+            ```csharp
             name.Set(Name.First, "John");
             ```

         3. Set the contact's last name with the `Last` property:

-            ```
+            ```csharp
             name.Set(Name.Last, "Smith");
             ```

         4. Set the name record as a child record of the contact record with the `Name` property of the `Tizen.Pims.Contacts.ContactsViews.Contact` class:

-            ```
+            ```csharp
             contact.AddChildRecord(Contact.Name, name);
             ```

     - To set an image for the contact:

-        1. Create an image record with the `Uri` property of the [Tizen.Pims.Contacts.ContactsViews.Image](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Image.html) class:
+        1. Create an image record with the `Uri` property of the [Tizen.Pims.Contacts.ContactsViews.Image](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Image.html) class:

-            ```
+            ```csharp
             ContactsRecord image = new ContactsRecord(Image.Uri);
             ```

         2. Define the image, and set the image with the `Path` property:

-            ```
+            ```csharp
             image.Set(Image.Path, "imagePath/image.jpg");
             ```

         3. Set the image record as a child record of the contact record with the `Image` property of the `Tizen.Pims.Contacts.ContactsViews.Contact` class:

-            ```
+            ```csharp
             contact.AddChildRecord(Contact.Image, image);
             ```

     - To set an event for the contact:

         An event consists of an event type, date, and other properties.
-You can set various types of events for the contact, as defined in the [Tizen.Pims.Contacts.ContactsViews.Event.TypeValue](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Event.TypeValue.html) enumeration.
-If the event type is `Custom`, you can set a custom label for the event with the `Label` property of the [Tizen.Pims.Contacts.ContactsViews.Event](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Event.html) class.
+You can set various types of events for the contact, as defined in the [Tizen.Pims.Contacts.ContactsViews.Event.TypeValue](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Event.TypeValue.html) enumeration.
+If the event type is `Custom`, you can set a custom label for the event with the `Label` property of the [Tizen.Pims.Contacts.ContactsViews.Event](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.Event.html) class.

         To set a birthday event:

         1. Create an event record with the `Uri` property of the `Tizen.Pims.Contacts.ContactsViews.Event` class:

-            ```
+            ```csharp
             ContactsRecord birthday = new ContactsRecord(Event.Uri);
             ```

         2. Set the event date with the `Date` property.
 The date is an integer.

-            ```
+            ```csharp
             int year = 1990;
             int month = 5;
             int day = 21;